NixOS/rfcs/rfcs/0137-nix-language-version.md

 1. The language version for Nix expressions is denoted in special syntax, at the beginning of a parse unit.
    A parse unit is any text stream, e.g. a file or string.
+   The evaluator must ignore a shebang line (starting with `#!) at the start of files, to leave room for additional tooling.

+   The language version declaration is optional if it is instead made in an external per-project file.
+   The details of the per-project file syntax are out of scope for this proposal.

    <details><summary>Arguments</summary>